 We are all individuals and we are all very different, which is exactly why we do not expect one approach to suit every child.
 Your child has their own needs, worries and concerns, and we are here to ensure that the experience of 'Starting in September' is the best it can be for them.
 We call it a tailor-made approach.

-Our newest pupils quickly understand that we are here to help them; they are our priority.
+Our newest students quickly understand that we are here to help them; they are our priority.
 Our dedicated staff will tend to your child’s needs – dietary, medical, social and, emotional.
 Any issues will be dealt with discretely, whether your child has special medical requirements or unique educational needs, we’ll see to it that they get the support they deserve.

 Did you know that we have a Summer School exclusively for those who will attend MHCC in September?
 It’s a great way to brush up and improve skills to make high school even easier whilst making new friends ready for the new term ahead.
 There is a great deal to learn and so many fun-filled sessions!